Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 We are passionate geeks , always on the edge of technology and a little more.
 With the only phrase "Keep moving forward" we just walk through Fermat.
-We are in charge of Android-core,core, Android framework development and platforms like CCP, CCM among others.
+We are in charge of Android-core,Fermat-Core, Android framework development and platforms like CCP, CCM among others.

 #### CoinDiggers Team Members: